sophdubs/dispatcher/FEATURES.md

 ![skip-to-week](https://s7.gifyu.com/images/skip-to-week.gif)
 Fig 3.
 In order to avoid repeatedly clicking on the left and right arrows to get to a given week, the dispatcher can use this feature to skip to a specified week (1-52).
 The dispatcher can also use the __current week__ to get back to the current week (which is dynamically calculated, not hard coded).

-## App deployment
-You can find a live version of the app here: